 A. Background on Behavioural Ecology

-1. Definition and scope of behavioural ecology Behavioural ecology is a scientific discipline concerned with the adaptive significance of behaviour in response to ecological conditions (Krebs et.al., 2009).
-It examines how natural selection shapes behavioural traits to optimize survival and reproductive success under specific environmental constraints.
+Behavioural ecology is a scientific discipline concerned with the study of the evolutionary basis and adaptive significance of animal behaviour in response to ecological conditions (Krebs et al., 2009).
+It examines how natural selection shapes the behavioural traits to optimize survival and reproductive success under specific environmental constraints.
 This field emerged from ethology and evolutionary biology and emphasizes cost-benefit analyses of behaviour through theoretical models, including optimal foraging theory, sexual selection, and game theory.
 Behavioural ecologists investigate both proximate causes—such as hormonal or genetic influences—and ultimate causes, which consider the evolutionary function of behaviour.

-2. Importance in understanding adaptation and survival strategies Behaviour often represents the first line of response to environmental change, providing immediate adaptability in unpredictable conditions.
+Behaviour often represents the first line of response to environmental change, providing immediate adaptability in unpredictable conditions.
 Species may alter migration routes, shift foraging times, or change mating displays based on resource availability and climatic stressors.
 These behavioural shifts can buffer organisms against ecological disturbances that may otherwise reduce fitness.
 For instance, predator avoidance strategies such as vigilance and group formation vary in response to habitat openness or light levels.
 Such behaviour can influence population viability more rapidly than slower evolutionary changes in morphology or physiology.

-B. Climate Change as a Global Environmental Stressor

-1. Overview of climate change impacts on ecosystems Global climate systems are undergoing substantial alterations, including increased average surface temperatures, greater variability in precipitation, and more frequent extreme weather events (Meehl et.al., 2000).
+Global climate systems are undergoing substantial alterations, including increased average surface temperatures, greater variability in precipitation, and more frequent extreme weather events (Meehl et al., 2000).
 These changes affect ecosystem structure and function by altering species distributions, modifying interspecific interactions, and destabilizing food webs.
 Phenological events such as breeding and migration timing have become increasingly asynchronous with resource availability, leading to mismatches across trophic levels.
 Ecosystem services, such as pollination and nutrient cycling, are threatened by disruptions in community composition and productivity.

-2. Specific relevance to terrestrial mammals Terrestrial mammals face unique vulnerabilities under climate change due to thermoregulatory constraints, habitat specificity, and limited dispersal capacity in fragmented landscapes.
-Rising temperatures have led to range contractions in several mammalian species, particularly those adapted to montane or Arctic habitats.
-Behavioural changes such as altered diel activity patterns—shifting from diurnal to nocturnal to reduce thermal stress—have been recorded across diverse taxa.
+Terrestrial mammals face unique vulnerabilities under climate change due to thermoregulatory constraints, habitat specificity, and limited dispersal capacity in fragmented landscapes.
+Rising temperatures have led to range contractions in several mammalian species, particularly species adapted to montane or Arctic habitats.
+Behavioural changes such as altered diet activity patterns—shifting from diurnal to nocturnal to reduce thermal stress—have been recorded across diverse taxa.
 Habitat alteration caused by drought, fire, and vegetation shifts also disrupts traditional breeding sites and feeding grounds, with cascading effects on reproductive output and population dynamics.

-C. Rationale for the Review

-1. Gaps in current understanding of behaviour under climate change Most existing literature focuses on physiological tolerance or species distribution models to predict responses to climate stress (Woodin et.al., 2013).
+Most existing literature focuses on physiological tolerance or species distribution models to predict the responses of terrestrial mammals to climate stress (Woodin et al., 2013).
 Less attention has been given to behavioural flexibility, despite evidence suggesting that behaviour can be a crucial mediator of climate resilience.
 Behavioural responses often precede genetic adaptation and may serve as indicators of ecological stress.
 For example, shifts in the timing of reproduction or increased nocturnal foraging may reflect sub-lethal thermal limits not captured in physiological data.
 These insights remain underutilized in conservation planning and ecological forecasting.

-2. Need for an integrative review on terrestrial mammals Existing reviews frequently aggregate data across taxonomic groups or focus exclusively on avian or aquatic species, leading to a fragmented understanding of behavioural adaptation in mammals.
+Existing reviews frequently aggregate data across taxonomic groups or focus exclusively on avian or aquatic species, leading to a fragmented understanding of behavioural adaptation in terrestrial mammals.
 An integrative synthesis focused on terrestrial mammals is essential for bridging knowledge across behavioural ecology, conservation biology, and climate science.
 Such a review can reveal generalizable trends, species-specific strategies, and knowledge gaps that hinder predictive modelling.
 By consolidating behavioural evidence across habitats and climate zones, researchers and policymakers can better assess vulnerability and resilience at both the species and ecosystem levels (Vos et.al., 2008).